Products

 Porcelain Laminate Veneers

 Porcelain laminate veneers are the most natural-looking and durable veneer material available.
+They can last up to 20 years or longer, especially with proper dental care and good oral hygiene.
 Traditional porcelain veneers comprise several thin layers of ceramic material bonded together to form a strong shell.

 Composite Veneers

 Composite veneers are made of composite resin, a mixture of inorganic and organic materials.
-They’re also referred to as instant veneers.
+They’re also referred to as instant veneers, and they typically last between 5 and 7 years.

 They blend in fairly well with your natural teeth.
 However, composite veneers are prone to stains over time and don't last as long as porcelain ones.